 Eliot provides community-based services out of Our Child, Youth and Family Centers located in Malden, Jamaica Plain, Worcester and Holyoke and serve the surrounding cities and towns.

-Our Children’s Community Based Services spring from the Children’s Behavioral Health Initiative (CBHI) which encompasses multiple service systems that include: Intensive Care Coordination, Family Support and Training, In-Home Therapy, Therapeutic Mentoring, Outpatient Therapy, and Mobile Crisis Intervention.
-In all services, the youth and caregivers play a strong and active role in determining treatment options and supports that will highlight the family’s strengths.
+Our Child Youth and Family Services spring from the Children’s Behavioral Health Initiative (CBHI) which encompasses multiple service systems that include: Intensive Care Coordination, Family Support and Training, In-Home Therapy, Therapeutic Mentoring, Outpatient Therapy and Psychiatry, and Mobile Crisis Intervention.
+In all services, the youth and caregivers play a strong and active role in determining treatment and support options that will highlight the family’s strengths.
 All services are voluntary.
 Eligibility is determined by the assessed needs of child and enrollment in MassHealth.
 Our services are based on the following principles:

-The Wraparound Model – A proven approach that provides the most effective outcomes for children and their families.
+The Wraparound Approach – A proven approach that provides the most effective outcomes for children and their families.

-Every Child And Family Is Unique – Individualized Care Plans are essential and are based on the unique strengths an needs of each child and his/her family.
+Individualized and Strength Based – Individualized Planning and are essential and are based on the unique strengths and needs of each child and his/her family.